Robert Louis Stevenson: Last works

 Stevenson wrote an estimated 700,000 words during his years on Samoa.
-He completed The Beach of Falesá, the first-person tale of a Scottish copra trader on a South Sea island.
-Wiltshire is heroic in terms neither of his actions nor a preoccupation with his own soul.
+He completed The Beach of Falesá, the first-person tale of a Scottish copra trader on a South Sea island, a man unheroic in his actions or his own soul.
 Rather he is a man of limited understanding and imagination, comfortable with his own prejudices: where, he wonders, can he find "whites" for his "half caste" daughters.
 The villains are white, their behaviour towards the islanders ruthlessly duplicitous.

 Stevenson saw "The Beach of Falesá" as the ground-breaking work in his turn away from romance to realism.
 Stevenson wrote to his friend Sidney Colvin:

 The Ebb-Tide (1894), the misadventures of three deadbeats marooned in the Tahitian port of Papeete, has been described as presenting "a microcosm of imperialist society, directed by greedy but incompetent whites, the labour supplied by long-suffering natives who fulfil their duties without orders and are true to the missionary faith which the Europeans make no pretence of respecting".
 It confirmed the new Realistic turn in Stevenson's writing away from romance and adolescent adventure.
 The first sentence reads: "Throughout the island world of the Pacific, scattered men of many European races and from almost every grade of society carry activity and disseminate disease".
 No longer was Stevenson writing about human nature "in terms of a contest between Dr Jekyll and Mr Hyde": "the edges of moral responsibility and the margins of moral judgement were too blurred".
-As with The Beach of Falesà, in The Ebb Tide contemporary reviewers find parallels with several of Conrad's works: Almayer’s Folly, An Outcast of the Islands, The Nigger of the 'Narcissus'’, Heart of Darkness, Lord Jim.
+As with The Beach of Falesà, in The Ebb Tide contemporary reviewers find parallels with several of Conrad's works: Almayer's Folly, An Outcast of the Islands, The Nigger of the 'Narcissus', Heart of Darkness and Lord Jim.

 With his imagination still residing in Scotland and returning to earlier form, Stevenson also wrote Catriona (1893), a sequel to his earlier novel Kidnapped (1886), continuing the adventures of its hero David Balfour.

 Although he felt, as a writer, that "there was never any man had so many irons in the fire". by the end of 1893 Stevenson feared that he had "overworked" and exhausted his creative vein.
 His writing was partly driven by the need to meet the expenses of Vailima.
 But in a last burst of energy he began work on Weir of Hermiston.
 "It's so good that it frightens me," he is reported to have exclaimed.
 He felt that this was the best work he had done.
 Set in eighteenth century Scotland, it is a story of a society that (however different), like Samoa is witnessing a breakdown of social rules and structures leading to growing moral ambivalence.